 REQ.18.4.1.10 EndDeviceAsset

-AssetContainer that performs one or more end device functions.
+EndDeviceAsset that performs one or more end device functions.
 One type of EndDeviceAsset is a MeterAsset which can perform metering, load management, connect/disconnect, accounting functions, etc. Some EndDeviceAssets, such as ones monitoring and controlling air conditioner, refrigerator, pool pumps may be connected to a MeterAsset.
 All EndDeviceAssets may have communication capability defined by the associated ComFunction(s).
 An EndDeviceAsset may be owned by a consumer, a service provider, utility or otherwise.

 There may be a related end device function that identifies a sensor or control point within a metering application or communications systems (e.g., water, gas, electricity).